92G Culinary Specialist

 OVERVIEW

-The Food Service Specialist is primarily responsible for the preparation and service of food in field or garrison food service operations.
+The Culinary Specialist is primarily responsible for the preparation and service of food in field or garrison food service operations.

 JOB DUTIES